iblai/iblai-js/docs/quickstart/README.md

-# IBL AI SDK - Quick Start Guide
+# ibl.ai SDK - Quick Start Guide

-Welcome to the IBL AI JavaScript SDK!
-This guide will help you build React or Next.js applications using the IBL AI ecosystem, including authentication, chat, user profiles, and more.
+Welcome to the ibl.ai JavaScript SDK!
+This guide will help you build React or Next.js applications using the ibl.ai ecosystem, including authentication, chat, user profiles, and more.

 ## Table of Contents